nohearth/Gentleman_Backend/README.md

 npm run dev
 ```
 ## Built with 🛠️

+_It's good to emphasize that the project was developed with:_

-#[Node.js](https://nodejs.org/es/) - The web framework used.
+* [Node.js](https://nodejs.org/es/) - The web framework used.

-#[MongoDB Atlas](https://www.mongodb.com/es/cloud/atlas) - It is the database as a service that allows you to deploy, use and scale a MongoDB database with just a few clicks.
+* [MongoDB Atlas](https://www.mongodb.com/es/cloud/atlas) - It is the database as a service that allows you to deploy, use and scale a MongoDB database with just a few clicks.

-#[Mongoose](https://www.npmjs.com/package/mongoose) - Node.js library that allows us to write queries for a MongooDB database, with features such as validations, query construction, middleware, type conversion and some others, which enrich the functionality of the database.
+* [Mongoose](https://www.npmjs.com/package/mongoose) - Node.js library that allows us to write queries for a MongooDB database, with features such as validations, query construction, middleware, type conversion and some others, which enrich the functionality of the database.

-#[Express](https://www.npmjs.com/package/express) - Node.js library that makes it easy to write request handlers with different HTTP verbs in different URL paths (routes)
+* [Express](https://www.npmjs.com/package/express) - Node.js library that makes it easy to write request handlers with different HTTP verbs in different URL paths (routes)

-#[Bcrypt.js](https://www.npmjs.com/package/bcryptjs) - Bcrypt optimized in JavaScript without dependencies.
+* [Bcrypt.js](https://www.npmjs.com/package/bcryptjs) - Bcrypt optimized in JavaScript without dependencies.
 Supports C ++ bcrypt binding in node.js and works in browser too.

-#[Cors](https://www.npmjs.com/package/cors) - Node.js library to provide a Connect / Express middleware that can be used to enable CORS with various options.
+* [Cors](https://www.npmjs.com/package/cors) - Node.js library to provide a Connect / Express middleware that can be used to enable CORS with various options.

-#[Dotenv](https://www.npmjs.com/package/dotenv) - Dotenv is a zero dependency module that loads environment variables from an .env file to process.env.
+* [Dotenv](https://www.npmjs.com/package/dotenv) - Dotenv is a zero dependency module that loads environment variables from an .env file to process.env.
 Storing the settings in the environment separately from the code is based on the twelve factor application methodology.

-#[Jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) - This was developed against draft-ietf-oauth-json-web-token-08.
+* [Jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) - This was developed against draft-ietf-oauth-json-web-token-08.
 It makes use of node-jws.

-#[Nodemon](https://www.npmjs.com/package/nodemon) - It is a tool that helps to develop node.js based applications by automatically restarting the node application when file changes are detected in the directory.
+* [Nodemon](https://www.npmjs.com/package/nodemon) - It is a tool that helps to develop node.js based applications by automatically restarting the node application when file changes are detected in the directory.

 ## Authors ✒️